What’s the Lifespan of a Solar Battery?

 Whether it’s to keep critical loads running during a power outage or to strategically offset demand charges for a less expensive electric bill, solar storage can be extremely useful to solar owners.
 Solar batteries offer free energy generated from your solar system at the time when you need it most.

 However, investing in a solar storage system will cost money upfront.
 Before you make the decision to install solar batteries, you should first understand how long they’ll last, and how frequently you’ll need to replace them.

 In this blog, we’ll take a look at the lifespan of a solar battery, and we’ll discuss the factors that impact how long your solar battery will last.

 Most solar batteries on the market today will last somewhere between five to 15 years.
-While that is a significant amount of time, you’ll likely need to replace them within the 25 to 30+ year lifespan of your solar system.
+While that is a significant amount of time, you’ll likely need to replace them within your solar system's 25 to 30+ year lifespan.

 Factors That Determine the Lifespan of Your Battery

 You may be asking why this is such a varied range.
-There are a couple of factors, including the type of battery you install, how often you use the battery, and where the battery is stored that will have a significant impact on how long the battery lasts.
+There are a couple of factors, including the type of battery you install, how often you use the battery, and where the battery is stored, which significantly impacts how long the battery lasts.

 How Often You Use the Batteries

-You’ve probably noticed that after a couple of years, your laptop battery or smartphone battery won’t last as long between charges.
-When it was new, a fully charged battery may have lasted 12 hours.
+You’ve probably noticed that your laptop or smartphone battery won’t last as long between charges after a couple of years.
+A fully charged battery may have lasted 12 hours when it was new.
 Now, it lasts three.